metafacture/metafacture.github.io/Morph-and-Fix/literalFunctions.md

 # Literal functions

-TODO: General Remark to the difference in MOPRH AND FIX and how to state attribtutes?
+Note: the syntax for Morph is stable, while the syntax for Fix is work in progress and still subject to change.
+In general, XML attributes like `string="value"` translate to Fix attributes like `string: "value"`.
+At the same time, the goal of Fix is to reassemble the Catmandu::Fix language.
+See the `map` example below.

 ## Read - `<data>` / `map`

 The simplest way to work with literals is to read them and then pass them on.
-This is done by the `data`-function.
+This is done by the `data` XML element.
 It always needs a `source` attribute that tells the function which literal should be read.

 Note: Wildcards \* and ? are allowed in the `source` attribute.
 You also can use variants with square brackets `source="bee[rt]"`.
 Furthermore you can use multiple names as source by separating the names with a pipe `|` e.g. `source="beer|coffee"`

-Additionally there are three variables for `source` that have fixed meanings:
+Additionally there are three values for `source` that have fixed meanings:

 - `_id`: reads the ID of the record
-- `_else`: passes on all data elements that are not transformed
+- `_elseFlattened`: passes on all data elements that are not transformed in flattened structure
 - `_elseNested`: passes on all data elements that are not transformed in nested structure

 <details>
   <summary>Example <b>Morph</b></summary>

 __input__

 ```
 {litA: Alf}
 ```

-__Morph-Definition__
+__morph__

 ```xml
 <data source="litA" />